Recent Posts

 • Genetics – genetic studies indicate the tendency towards anxiety runs in families.
 Thus, if a teenager’s family member suffers from an anxiety disorder, he or she is more likely to develop one as well, including obsessive-compulsive disorder.
 In fact, if there is a history of OCD in a teen’s family, he or she is up to four times more likely to have it as well.

-Obsessive-compulsive disorder in adolescents and teens can be effectively treated.
+Obsessive-compulsive disorder in adolescents and teens can be effectively treated with cognitive behavior therapy (CBT), cognitive behavioral therapy (CBT), and cognitive therapy.
 Although there is no “cure,” there are many treatment options to help your child learn to manage his or her symptoms and have an overall better quality of life.
+Treating OCD often involves specialized therapies like exposure and response prevention (ERP) therapy, which helps patients gradually confront their fears while learning to manage their compulsive behaviors.

-• Cognitive behavioral therapy (CBT) – cognitive behavioral therapy is a widely used treatment for obsessive-compulsive disorder in adolescents and teenagers.
-CBT is a form of psychotherapy that aims to modify unhealthy thoughts and behaviors, while teaching skills to manage emotions.
+Cognitive behavioral therapy (CBT) is a widely used treatment for obsessive-compulsive disorder in adolescents and teenagers.
+With the guidance of a mental health professional, CBT aims to modify unhealthy thoughts and behaviors while teaching skills to manage emotions.
 CBT has shown lasting results for many youth with OCD.

-• Exposure and Response Prevention Therapy (ERP) – a form of cognitive behavioral therapy, ERP therapy has shown significant reduction in OCD symptoms for many individuals.
-Exposure and Response Prevention Therapy puts the person suffering from OCD in situations where they are exposed to their obsession(s) while at the same time being prevented from performing the compulsion(s) usually used to ease the anxiety.
-In short, ERP intentionally induces anxiety in a controlled way, to gradually show the person with OCD that he or she can “survive” the anxiety without acting in a compulsive manner.
+Likewise, Exposure and Response Prevention Therapy (ERP), a form of cognitive behavioral therapy, has been shown to provide a significant reduction in OCD symptoms for many individuals.
+With the support of a mental health professional, ERP therapy puts the person suffering from OCD in situations where they are exposed to their obsession(s) while at the same time being prevented from performing the compulsion(s) usually used to ease the anxiety.
+In short, ERP intentionally induces anxiety in a controlled way to gradually show the person with OCD that he or she can “survive” the anxiety without acting in a compulsive manner.

 Family therapy